syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steptype.md

 ## Default

-In `Default` display mode, the Stepper will display both the indicators and the labels when defined in the `stepModel`.
+In `Default` display mode, the Stepper will display both the icons and the labels when defined in the `stepModel`.

-## Defining label
+## Label

 In `Label` display mode, the Stepper will display only the labels regardless of the configured `stepModel` options such as text and iconCss.